The Synoptic Problem & the Collapse of Consensus

 63 Et viri qui tenebant illum, illudebant ei, cædentes.
 64 Et velaverunt eum, et percutiebant faciem ejus: et interrogabant eum, dicentes: Prophetiza, quis est, qui te percussit?

-The literary relationship among the Synoptic Gospels provide a clue as to their origins and evolution of the text.
+The literary relationship among the Synoptic Gospels provides a clue as to their origins and evolution of the text.
 And the Gospel according to Mark’s special place is noted because it has the fewest embellishments relative to the other two.
-The double tradition’s origin is the foundation of of the synoptic problem.
+The double tradition’s origin is the foundation of the synoptic problem.
 The simplest hypothesis is that the Gospel according to Luke relied on the Gospel according to Matthew, or vice versa.
 But many experts have various grounds to maintain that neither the Gospel according to Matthew nor the Gospel according to Luke copied directly from.
 If that be the case, they must have drawn from some common source, distinct from the Gospel according to Mark, a source that provided the material of the double material and overlapped with the Gospel according to Mark’s content where major agreements occur.
 This hypothetical document has been named Q, from the German “Quelle”, meaning “source”.

 The Gospels according to Matthew and Luke contain a large amount of material found in no other gospel.
 These materials are sometimes called Special Matthew, M and Special Luke, L. Both Special Matthew and Special Luke have distinct opening infancy narratives and distinct post-resurrection conclusions.
 The authors of the Gospel according to Luke continue the story in their second book, Acts of the Apostles.
 In between, Special Matthew includes mostly parables, while Special Luke includes both parables and healings.
 Special Luke is notable for containing a greater concentration of Semitisms, grammatical and syntactical behaviour revealing the influence of the Aramaic that Jesus (a.s.) and his disciples spoke, than any other gospel material.
 This hints at a source in the local language.
 The authors of the Gospels according to Luke give clues of how they composed this gospel in the prologue: